nathaneltitane/l2cu/README.md

 - zip
 - unzip

-For the rendering and exporting features, you may wish to install the following prior to processing:
+For the 'render' and 'export' features, you may wish to install the following prior to processing:

 - [LeoCAD](https://github.com/leozide/leocad) - Leonardo Zide's LDraw model editor